In the beginning

 On the day of the Festival, highly motivated students have performed discrete scenes on up to five stages.
 We have seen fifth-graders in togas dispatching Caesar with rubber knives and a high school troupe portraying the Weird Sisters as Goth teens confronting Macbeth as a star quarterback.
 We have enjoyed Romeo and Juliet as told by life-size puppets and Twelfth Night characters appearing on a Jerry Springer-type show.
 One of the teachers involved later wrote, “As a long-time theatre person, it was great to see a new generation doing the work of the master, understanding it and bringing to life.”
 More than one student has expressed the sentiment that the Festival was the best day of their school year.

 The Festival has traditionally served as the Society’s flagship event of the year, easily generating the most publicity, quite prominently in newspapers and on local TV news.
 At the same time, the Festival has been by far its most demanding undertaking, requiring a heavy fundraising and grant writing effort.
 Due to these administrative challenges, in 2019, the Society entered into a two-year collaboration, subject to renewal, with Write Out Loud, a respected arts organization skilled in staging large public functions such as TwainFest and PoeFest.
 On account of pandemic restrictions, the 2020 and 2021 Festivals were regrettably forced to consist of abbreviated coaching experiences, with student performances being posted online.
+Only in 2022, was a Festival held in person at Heritage Park.

 Happy Birthday, Bill!